moble/PostNewtonian.jl/docs/src/interface/interface.md

      following two are not applicable, especially if you need to know the PN evolution before you can decide on the time steps you want.
 See the ["Output"](@ref Orbital_evolution_Output) section below for details.
+  2. If you want to ensure that each orbit is sampled a certain number of times, you can pass the `saves_per_orbit` option to `orbital_evolution`.
-  2. If you want the results with some fixed uniform time step `dt`, you can just pass the option `saveat=dt` to `orbital_evolution`.
+  3. If you want the results with some fixed uniform time step `dt`, you can just pass the option `saveat=dt` to `orbital_evolution`.
-  3. If you happen to know specific times `t` at which you want the result, you can pass the option `saveat=t` to `orbital_evolution`.
+  4. If you happen to know specific times `t` at which you want the result, you can pass the option `saveat=t` to `orbital_evolution`.
 This may be relevant, for example, when comparing the PN waveform to an existing waveform.
 Note that the inspiral *may* end earlier than your last `t`